 Our attention and reaction to the challenges facing us and doing work that reflects the times in which we are living.
 I’m thinking about 100-200 years from now – in which this work could be experienced in technically unthinkable ways.
-I’m interested in harnessing the digital realm to make frictionless and measurable impacts in the physical realm.
+I’m interested in harnessing digital innovation and smart contract technology to make frictionless and measurable impacts in the physical world.

-I think the twenty-first century will present a crucial turning point – and next big awakening for humanity – in which we transform from a society molded by ego to one fueled by altruism as a consequence of the extraordinary ecological and societal challenges we’ve created.
+I see the twenty-first century as a crucial turning point – and next big awakening for humanity – in which we transform from a society molded by ego to one fueled by altruism, as a consequence of the extraordinary ecological and societal challenges we’ve created.
 There is nothing more we need to know, and we may be the last generation who can fix it.
 The first half of twenty-first century will see the peaks of our blind self-importance while the second half will expose a shift in which we recognize and prioritize the other and greater whole.

 Q: Much of your work brings the wilderness into focus.
 What about this inspires you?

 The wilderness represents an original, essential state of something, in this case nature.
-This is crucial.
-The connection of the wilderness to our overall health and the health of all species interests me.
+The connection of the wilderness to our health and the health of all species interests me.
 Uncultivated, untouched land is as delicate as it is beautiful and bursting with vitality.

 I’ve spent the last 30 years living next to the 2nd largest wilderness area in the continental US and have come to know that wild lands are vulnerable, essential to all life, and require our care.
 Recognizing the importance of wilderness areas is integral to the central theme I explore in my practice, ‘care of self / care of other’.